Skip to main content

 macOS System Config profile

-Screenshot of Microsoft Intune macOS configuration profile for system preferences
+Microsoft Intune macOS configuration profile for system preferences.

 This will then disable these panes on the device for the end user, stopping them adding iCloud accounts, configuring sharing settings include remote control, along with other NCSC deemed risky areas on the macOS device.